-One such mission is sent by Pope Gregory to Anglo-Saxon England in the seventh century.
-In its wake, two strong and wealthy religious centres emerge in Northumbria and Kent.8 The quality of their artwork is exceptional, considering the Lindisfarne Gospels,9 and the textiles of the Opus Anglicum.10 The Anglo-Saxon artwork is firmly rooted in Celtic, British and Nordic traditions.
-With the arrival of Byzantine silks, the new production shows Oriental motifs and techniques.
+Pope Gregory sends one mission to Anglo-Saxon England in the seventh century.
+In its wake, two strong and wealthy religious centres emerge in Northumbria and Kent.8 Their artwork produced in their workshops is exceptional.
+Take, for example, the Lindisfarne Gospels,9 and the textiles of the Opus Anglicum.10 They show how the art style is firmly rooted in Celtic, British and Nordic traditions.
+And how the style expands with the arrival of Byzantine silks.
+For then the weavers learn and quickly adopt Oriental motifs and techniques.
 A recent study suggests that the Anglo-Saxon textiles become a coveted export product in their own right.
 The David Silk in Maaseik, Belgium is long thought to be a Byzantine silk.
 The study explains why it is very likely that this is an Anglo-Saxon original.11

 8th century: Carolingian Franks

 At the start of the Viking Age, the eighth century, Europe is in the hands of Charlemagne.
 He starts out as a King of the Franks but by his death in 814 he rules an empire that covers most of western and central Europe.
 His imperial crown is blessed by the Church in Rome.
 A versatile man, Charlemagne improves legal and educational systems.
 He also introduces new trade rules that lead to a significant increase in wealth.
 Furthermore, he makes himself emphatically heard at Church councils and synod, ensuring that the Church cannot do without his advice and protection.12